ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Nijenhuis-Voogt et al did a qualitative study of 7 computing teachers in the netherlands about their approaches.
 Half of these teachers were coded as Old CT and the other half New CT.
 Although Kent is not the same setting, this tracks with my perceptions of what I observe in the attitudes of my school computing mentors in Kent.
 When I raised this point with my trainees in a seminar the debate seemed fairly balanced on both sides.
 These indicators combined gives me reasonable confidence in suggesting that there is general split between Old CT and New CT in the profession.

-There have been debates between these computational thinking two ethos.
+There have been debates between these two computational thinking ethos.
 Denning warns that new computational thinking has no evidence that indicates that the skills are transferable/useful in other domains.
-I attempted to find evidence for the impact of New CT in other disciplines.
-With my limited searching I could find any measurable evidence.
 I agree with Denning.
-Unless young people build skills by writing real programs, these softer new problem solving skills without a computer appear to have little meaningful value.
+Young people build skills by writing real programs.
 New CT skills appear limited in scope in industry and limited scope as transferable skills.

-Christian and Griffiths in their book Algorithms to Live by: The Computer Science of Human Decisions 2016, attempts to describe computer science patterns that map onto human behaviour.
-These are often trivial observations e.g. "The use of caching" by keeping regularly used objects in more accessible locations.
-A deep knowledge of computing does not seem to offer a meaningful advantage or deeper insight into how people engage with everyday activities.

 Kolikant 2010 gives an argument for "make the CS classroom more authentic, more similar to the real work setting of CS practitioners" and "substituting lecture for lab time".

-Historically was a non-exam assessed practical component for GCSE, but in 2018 Ofqual removed this because of mass nationwide cheating (Ofqual 2018).
+Historically the GCSE has a non-exam assessed practical component.
+In 2018 Ofqual removed this because of mass nationwide cheating (Ofqual 2018).
 Trying to add practical components into schools sounds reasonable but Kolikant warns "Many times innovations get 'domesticated', are altered to fit the school grammar in a way that diminishes their change impact".

 If New CT has little evidence to support it, then why is it so prevalent?
 I think this is due to the way computing is assessed in schools.
 The GCSE is 100% exam based without a computer.
 Theoretically a student can pass the exam without every touching a computer for the duration of their course.
 Schools rigorously focus their attention on training students to pass the exam.
 As GCSE's are the only real metric teachers are held accountable for, I can envisage that this has skewed teacher perception into thinking that New CT has greater weight.

-Woodard in his American Affairs opinion piece "Rotten STEM" cautions that STEM is no longer about Science and Maths and is all about providing tech workers for industry.
-We should be cautions about the requirements of industry contaminating education.
-Education is border than just developing monetisable skills (Woodard 2019).
-It may not be wise to map computing education exclusively on to industry requirements.

-My preference is that I favour practical application of skill.
-If young people can create a sound wave with code they will understand how sound is stored and processed by a computer.
-If young person can send a TCP packet from one computer to another with code then they understand network addresses, ports and sockets.
-Many of the national curriculums theory requirements can be explained meaningfully though practical application.
-I expect a computing teachers skill-set to reflect this.

-### Other Computing Audits
+### Existing Computing Audits

 #### Expert Group: Computer Science Teacher Training (2012)

 In 2012 the Department for Education released a document titled “Subject Knowledge Requirements for Entry into Computer Science Teacher Training.
 Expert Group’s Recommendations”.
 > subject knowledge specified below is considered by an expert group ... to be the minimum necessary for trainees to take full advantage of the training offered and to produce teachers capable of teaching a rigorous course in the secondary phase

 The content of this document is excellent.
 It covers many of the core aspects of computing including fetch-execute-cycle, data encoding, network protocols and error correction.
 Many of these straddle the boundary between GCSE and A-Level.

-If I was to actually use these criteria as "the minimum necessary" then my course would not run because I would have to reject candidates at interview for subject knowledge.
+If I was to actually use these criteria as "the minimum necessary" then my course would not run because I would have to reject most candidates at interview due to weak subject knowledge.

 All the requirements state a trainee should "Explain"; there is no requirement for trainees to "Demonstrate" any of these skills.